AdobeDocs/experience-platform.en/help/landing/glossary.md

 ## U

-**Union schema:** Union schema is a consolidation of schemas that have been enabled for [!DNL Real-time Customer Profile].
+**Union schema:** A union schema is a consolidation of schemas that have been enabled for [!DNL Real-time Customer Profile].

 [Back to top](#adobe-experience-platform-glossary)